foss-for-synopsys-dwc-arc-processors/documentation/docs/platforms/board-emsdp.md

 ## Overview

-The DesignWare® ARC® EM Software Development Platform (SDP) is a flexible platform for rapid software development on ARC EM processors and subsystems.
+The MIPS ARC EM Software Development Platform (SDP) is a flexible platform for rapid software development on ARC EM processors and subsystems.
 It is intended to accelerate software development and debug of ARC EM processor-based systems for a wide range of ultra-low power embedded